at-import/toolkit/README.md

 6. [Odds and Ends](#odds-and-ends)
 6. [Templates](#templates)

+## Requirements

+Toolkit is a Compass extension, so make sure you have [Sass and Compass Installed](http://compass-style.org/install/) in order to use its awesomeness!

+Toolkit also requires Sass 3.2.
+Breakpoint should install Sass 3.2 for you when you install it, but in case you are getting errors, open up your terminal and type the following in:

+`gem install sass`

+This will install Sass 3.2.
+If you are compiling with CodeKit, [Chris Coyier has an awesome writeup](http://css-tricks.com/media-queries-sass-3-2-and-codekit/) on how to get CodeKit playing nice with Sass 3.2, at least until it is updated to 3.2.

+## Installation

+`gem install toolkit`

+#### If creating a new project
+`compass create <my_project> -r toolkit`

+#### If adding to existing project, in config.rb
+`require 'toolkit`

+#### Import the toolkit partial at the top of your working file
+`@import "toolkit";`

 ## Border Box

 The traditional box model is boring and annoying.
 I set my width to be 15%, but then my padding and my borders push that out even wider, making my life on a grid oh so hard and oh so annoying.
 I wish there was a way to keep everything within my set width.